larsleijten/swin_classifier/README.md

 ## Training

 Initially, I saved the feature vectors which the Swin Encoder derived from the patches to efficiently train the MLP-head before training the entire model.
 This method did not produce any accurate results on the validation data.
-Consequently I decided to train the Swin Encoder and MLP-head only as a combined model.
+Consequently, I decided to train the Swin Encoder and MLP-head fully as a combined model.

 ## Results

-After training for 10 epochs over the training data the model reached a classification accuracy of 75.4% over the validation set.
+After training for 10 epochs over the training data, the model reached a classification accuracy of 75.4% over the validation set.

 The train loss and validation accuracy are plotted in figure 3.

 __Figure 3__

 ![Figure 3](https://raw.githubusercontent.com/larsleijten/swin_classifier/main/imgs/results%201-10.png "Figure 3")

-Although model performance was not the main purpose of this project,the current result is still somewhat underwhelming.
+Although model performance was not the main purpose of this project, the current result is still somewhat underwhelming.
 I will try to make a few adaptations in the upcoming days to increase model performance.
 These adaptations include tackling the exploding gradient problem I ran into and adding some data augmentations.

 ## My Contribution